Dhairya-Rupala/Dhairya-Rupala/README.md

 - :seedling: Wandering in curiosity.

-- :zap: In my free time, I solve problems on Leetcode and codechef.
+- :zap: In my free time, I solve problems on Leetcode,codeforces and codechef.
 I also like to read books.
 I love lofi and poetry.

-- 🌃  Philosophical Mind after midnight.

 ---